Can SSRIs Cause Permanent Sexual Dysfunction? What Research Shows

 Other alternatives include mirtazapine and certain tricyclic antidepressants, which have lower rates of sexual dysfunction compared to SSRIs.
 However, these medications may cause different side effects such as weight gain or sedation.
 SNRIs like venlafaxine have similar sexual side effect profiles to SSRIs, offering limited advantage in this regard.

 Newer antidepressants like vilazodone and vortioxetine show promise for reduced sexual side effects in clinical trials.
 These medications target multiple serotonin receptors and may cause fewer disruptions to sexual function while maintaining antidepressant efficacy.
-Working with healthcare providers to find the right balance between mental health benefits and sexual function is essential for long-term treatment success.
+Finding the right balance between mental health benefits and sexual function is essential for long-term treatment success, and our doctors can help you weigh those tradeoffs.

 Frequently Asked Questions